Bayani Casimiro

-Bayani Casimiro Sr. (July 16, 1918 – February 27, 1989) was a Filipino dancer who was among the leading stars of bodabil (vaudeville) in the 1930s and 1940s.
+Bayani G. Casimiro Sr. (July 16, 1918 – January 27, 1989) was a Filipino dancer who was among the leading stars of bodabil (vaudeville) in the 1930s and 1940s.
 He also appeared in musical films and later in life, in comedic roles.
-A tap dancer, he was frequently dubbed as the "Fred Astaire of the Philippines".
+A tap dancer, he was frequently called the "Fred Astaire of the Philippines".

 Early years

 Casimiro was born in Laguna.
 His parents were stage comedians, and at the age of 7, he would appear on stage, often dressed as a clown.
 By 1936, he would join a performing troupe in Hawaii headlined by Atang de la Rama.